victorgso001/hurb-challenge/README.md

-# hurb-challenge
+# MLOps-challenge

-This project was designed as a techincal challenge for Hurb data science team appreciation.
-It is based on the Hotel Booking Prediction Kaggle notebook, which uses data available [in this link](https://storage.googleapis.com/dsc-public-info/general/jobs_challenges/machine_learning/entry_level/datasets/hotel_bookings.csv), as part of the [Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191), and aims to classify if, given a booking data information, it will be canceled (1) or not(0).
+This project was designed as a techincal challenge for data science team appreciation.
+It is based on the Hotel Booking Prediction Kaggle notebook, which uses data available [in this link](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand?resource=download), as part of the [Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191), and aims to classify if, given a booking data information, it will be canceled (1) or not(0).
 The model used was the CatBoost, trained based on the project's description notebook, available [here](https://www.kaggle.com/code/niteshyadav3103/hotel-booking-prediction-99-5-acc).
 The model was choosen by accuracy score evaluation available in the end of the notebook.

 # Installation